Khitboksy/img2key/README.md

 2. find an image you want to use as a password
 3. `img2key <path/to/file.png> --name <fileName> [--length <len>] [--out <dir>]`

+Note: This program has OPTIONAL [bitwarden-cli](https://bitwarden.com/help/cli/) integration that requires bitwarden to be installed.

 ### How Do I Install This?

 #### Nix Flakes